Key Takeaways

 — Geoffrey, Founder of The Oversized Hoodie®

-How to wash, dry and iron viscose to avoid pilling
+How to wash, dry and iron viscose to prevent pilling

 To preserve your viscose clothing as much as possible and avoid the premature appearance of pilling, it is essential to maintain them with care.
 Here are some maintenance tips